krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

 For instance a :math:`grad` of 50 would imply that the largest gradient in seismic P-wave velocity is mapped to a minimum resolution of 50-m.::

     ef = get_sizing_function_from_segy(fname, bbox,
-        grad=50, # the desired mesh size in meters near the shaprest gradient in the domain )
+        grad=50, # the desired mesh size in meters near the sharpest gradient in the domain )

 .. image:: SlopeStrat3D.jpg